testground/testground/docs/COMPOSITIONS.md

 observations).
 While builder-native caching alleviates this problem, e.g. Docker layer caching, entirely bypassing the build step in these situations awards an extra efficiency gain.

+Note that docker image pushing is part of the `build` step currently, so you cannot reuse a build artifact between different runners unless you make sure the resulting build artifact is available to the runner.

 ## Running a composition